 FEA, Fitness for Service, Life Extension

-DOCAN were contracted to perform FFSA to advise the client if their equipment was safe for continued service and to understand when repairs should be implemented.
-The Due to the proximity of the corrosion to a pipe support which was attached to the vessel and the vessel nozzle, API579 Level 1 and Level 2 assessment methods could not be used.
+DOCAN were contracted to perform a Fitness for Service Assessment to advise the client if their equipment was safe for continued service and to understand when repairs should be implemented.
+Due to the proximity of the corrosion to a pipe support attached to the vessel and the vessel nozzle, API579 Level 1 and Level 2 assessment methods could not be used.
 More complex Level 3 methods were required.

 Unfortunately, key design documents pertaining to the vessel and connected piping had been lost over years of operation.
 However, with DOCAN’s tools such as PV Elite, ROHR2 and MSC MARC, and our experience with them, it was possible to fill in the gaps using a range of analysis and calculation methods to facilitate the Level 3 FFSA.